taslangraham/rebasing-workshop/README.md

 ## Goals

-By the end of this workshop, your should feel comfortable cleaning up content conflicts, interactive rebase, and force pushing.
+By the end of this workshop, you should feel comfortable resolving content conflicts, interactive rebasing, and force pushing.